argonne-lcf/ALCF_Hands_on_HPC_Workshop/workflows/balsam/README.md

 site = Site.objects.get(site_name)

-# Define the App that wraps around a compiled executable
+# Define an App that wraps around the compilied executable hello_affinity
-# It also loads a module before the app execution
+# It also loads a module before the app execution and adds the executable path to PATH
 # In this case where the application is using all the GPUs of a node,
-# we will wrap the executable with a gpu affinity script
+# we will wrap the executable with a gpu affinity script that places ranks on gpus
 class HelloAffinity(ApplicationDefinition):
     site = "polaris_tutorial"

     def shell_preamble(self):
         return '''
             module load PrgEnv-nvhpc
-            export PATH=$PATH:/eagle/fallwkshp23/workflows/affinity_gpu/
+            export PATH=$PATH:/grand/alcf_training/workflows_2024/GettingStarted/Examples/Polaris/affinity_gpu/
         '''

     command_template = "set_affinity_gpu_polaris.sh hello_affinity"